 Multi-CDN and Multi-Access Media Delivery: ……..
 Further extensions include the ability for a client to use multiple access networks at the same time to support media delivery.
 Study of integration of different technologies into the Media Delivery System is of relevance to address content provisioning, content hosting, impacts on user plane reference points M2 and M4, and on media session handling at reference point M5 as well as potential benefits in terms of quality and resource usage.

-This contribution discusses some background information for Multi-Access related specification in 3GPP SA2, and further discusses some of the 5GMS features that may need to be studied with Multi-Access.
+This contribution discusses some background information for Multi-Access related specification in 3GPP SA2, and further discusses some of the 5G media delivery features that may need to be studied with Multi-Access.

 Background